-This method uses a model similar to the stock assessment (i.e., stock synthesis) with generated data to determine the estimates and predictions needed for the harvest rule.
-The assessment models that this EM was based on are complex and developed for short-term forecasts using currently available data.
+This method uses a model similar to the stock assessment (i.e. stock synthesis), but simplified, with generated data to determine the estimates and predictions needed for the harvest rule.
+The assessment models that this EM were based on are complex and developed for short-term forecasts using currently available data.
 Increasing the number of years of data in the models, possibly not simulated with the exact processes that the assessment was tuned to, can cause the models to perform less than optimal.
 However, the use of an EM based on the assessment models provides a more accurate representation of the assessment process and of the bias associated with it.
-This method is currently in development and will be available for future iterations of the

-MSE.
-Some results using only one of the four assessment models used in the ensemble are available for preliminary comparison to the other methods.
+This method is currently in development and will be available for future iterations of the MSE.
+Some results using only one of the four assessment models used in the ensemble are available for preliminary comparison to the other methods, although are not presented here.